-\textbf{Research Question 2: How to Mitigate Computational Load Imbalance?} As illustrated in Figure~\ref{fig:RQ1_RQ2}, the non-uniform hierarchical grouping scheme increases both GPU idle time and computational load imbalance, while achieving the lowest communication overhead.
-This occurs because high affinity often coincides with frequent co-activation, so clustering such experts overloads the hosting GPU.
-Although it moderates non-uniformity within nodes and partly alleviates skew, GPU idle time still rises by 0.13$\times$, 2.31$\times$, and 1.47$\times$, and the average per-layer standard deviations of GPU load grows by 37.5\%, 75.2\%, and 11.1\%, leaving some devices persistently underutilized.
-To address this, we design a dynamic expert replication based on load skew, and a routing policy which dispatch tokens via weighted round-robin with load prediction.
-Compared with hierarchical grouping without replication, this strategy lowers idle time by 43.3\%, 32.3\%, 37.8\% and reduces average load deviation by 44.8\%, 48.0\%, 58.3\%, significantly improving utilization.
-For comparison, we also evaluate a simpler fixed-replica scheme that assigns one replica of the overloaded experts in the heaviest group of each layer to the least-loaded GPU, which reduces GPU idle time by 42.2\%, 39.1\%, 35.7\% but yields only limited improvements.
-Overall, our dynamic scheme achieves the lowest GPU idle time and the best load balance through adaptive replica allocation and weighted round-robin routing.
+\textbf{Research Question 2: How to Mitigate Computational Load Imbalance?} As shown in Table~\ref{tab:component_analysis}, HG achieves the lowest communication overhead but exacerbates computational load imbalance.
+Compared to Occult under the same system design, GPU idle time increases by an average of 96.36\% across the three models, and the mean per-layer standard deviation of GPU load rises by 90.00\%, leaving some devices persistently underutilized.
+To address this issue, we introduce dynamic replication (DR) based on load skew, together with weighted round-robin routing with load prediction (WRR).
+In contrast to HG without replication, DR lowers GPU idle time by an average of 19.71\% and reduces GPU load deviation by 30.46\% across the three models, significantly improving utilization.
+For comparison, we evaluate a fixed-replica scheme (FR) that assigns one replica of overloaded experts in the heaviest group of each layer to the least-loaded GPU.
+This approach reduces GPU idle time by only 1.59\% on average, yielding limited improvements.
+Overall, the combination of DR and WRR achieves the lowest GPU idle time and the best load balance through adaptive replica allocation and weighted round-robin routing.
 Although replication increases the number of expert instances, replicas are created only for a small subset of heavily skewed experts per layer, keeping the parameter footprint within device memory limits.